Find applications that are being accepted through

 In multifamily subsidized housing, rents are calculated differently for different programs.
 In some programs, tenants' rents are set at a percentage of income similar to those for public housing.
 In some programs, rents may be set at a fixed amount, based on the number of bedrooms, which is lower than market-rate rents.
 In this situation, the rent does not change even if your income or deductions change.
 In some programs, your income may qualify you for an adjustment in your rent, even though there is still a basic rent that you have to pay which may be more than 30% of your income.
 Because the different program rules can make a big difference in whether or not an apartment is affordable for you, it is important to ask the landlord how the rent is calculated and how it changes if your income changes, when you are deciding whether to apply at a specific development.
 If some or all of your family members are immigrants and you are in certain types of federal housing programs, your rent can be pro-rated to a higher amount because one or more family members do not have immigration status that is recognized by HUD.
 See Immigrants and Housing.
 What your rights are once you are in If you get into public housing or multifamily subsidized housing, or if you get a voucher, you have different rights concerning evictions, grievances, tenant participation, and many other issues.
 To get information about your rights once you are in a program, go to: Public Housing.

 Is the Section 8 houisng program the same in Jacksonville Florida?The principles of the Section 8 program is the same everywhere in the country.
 Section 8 of the Housing Act of 1937 (42 U.S.C. § 1437f), often called Section 8, as repeatedly amended, authorizes the payment of rental housing assistance to private landlords on behalf of approximately 4.8 million low-income households as of 2008 in the United States.
 The largest part of the section is the Housing Choice Voucher program which pays a large portion of the rents and utilities of about 2.1 million households.
 The U.S. Department of Housing and Urban Development manages the Section 8 programs.
-The Housing Choice Voucher Program or Section 8 in Jacksonville Florida, provides "tenant-based" rental assistance, so a tenant can move from one unit of at least minimum housing quality to another.
+The Housing Choice Voucher Program provides an opportunity for people of low income to complete a apply for Section 8 in Jacksonville Florida when there is an open Section 8 waiting list.
+A tenant can move from one unit of at least minimum housing quality to another.
 It also allows individuals to apply their monthly voucher towards the purchase of a home, with over $17 billion going towards such purchases each year (from ncsha.org analysis).
 The maximum allowed voucher is $2,000 a month.
+Applicants that want to apply for Section 8 in Jacksonville, Florida should consult the Jacksonville housing authority.
 Section 8 also authorizes a variety of "project-based" rental assistance programs, under which the owner reserves some or all of the units in a building for low-income tenants, in return for a federal government guarantee to make up the difference between the tenant's contribution and the rent in the owner's contract with the government.
 A tenant who leaves a subsidized project will lose access to the project-based subsidy.
 The United States Department of Housing and Urban Development (HUD) and the United States Department of Veterans Affairs (VA) have created a program called Veterans Affairs Supportive Housing (VASH), or HUD-VASH, which distributes roughly 10,000 vouchers per year at a cost of roughly $75 million per year to eligible homeless and otherwise vulnerable U.S. armed forces veterans.
 This program was created to pair HUD-funded vouchers with VA-funded services such as health care, counseling, and case management.